Back to: Angular Tutorials For Beginners and Professionals

 Here,

-2. Here, g is the abbreviation of generating (you can also use the whole word generate).
+- Here, g stands for generating (you can also use the full word generate).

-3. Here, c is the abbreviation of component (you can also use the whole word component).
+- Here, c is an abbreviation for component (you can also use the full word component).

 Step 2: Create Components (One Component = One Template)

 Each route points to one component, and each component has its own HTML template.
-We need to create the component file first; the corresponding HTML file will be generated automatically.
+We need to create the component file; the corresponding HTML file will generate automatically.

 Home Component